 Does this unit require any changes to how they would dispatch incidents?

-If transitioning to the G4 with plans to migrate to P25 paging only, there may or may not be changes.
+If transitioning to the G2/G4 with plans to migrate to P25 paging only, there may or may not be changes.
 If one already dispatches to P25 Group IDs (directed to Portables and Mobiles) then there probably will be no change required.
 The G3/G5 Dual Band P25 no dispatching changes are necessary.
 Agencies can continue receiving their 2tone calls exactly as before but gain the ability to also monitor incoming P25 transmissions.

-On an analog radio system we use an encoder to send tones over the radio frequency.
+On an analog radio system, we use an encoder to send tones over the radio frequency.
 In a digital system you have to send data to the pager.
 How are we sending data to the Pager?

-Don’t I need a Portable Radio that affiliates the assigned TGID in order to make the G4 work?
+Do I need a Portable Radio that affiliates the assigned TGID in order to make the G4 work?

 Although this is a good way to initially test the G4/5, in the final configuration the System will be programmed to “Force TGIDS to Critical Sites” thereby allowing the Dispatcher or a back-up Portable to send messages.

 - If you know P25 Service will be available within the next 18 months.